cevcarter/cevcarter.github.io/_pages/about.md

 permalink: /about/
 ---

 Hi, I'm Chris.
-I am a data scientist, machine learning engineer, and general computational science enthusiast located in Northern New York.
+I am a mathematics major at Clarkson University.
+My interests lie in data science, machine learning, and computational statistics.
 Welcome to my online portfolio!

-I am a mathematics major and computer science minor at Clarkson University.
-My interests lie in Bayesian treatments of machine learning, computational statistics, and other data-driven analysis.

 Add me on [LinkedIn](https://www.linkedin.com/in/chris-c-8a55bb85/).